-Announcing the TeachersFirst 2019 Winter Book Study
+Announcing the TeachersFirst 2020 Summer Book Study

-January 8: Kick-off webinar at 7PM Eastern Time.
-We will discuss the organization of the book study and participant expectations.
+July 7: Kick-off webinar at 6 PM Eastern Time to discuss the organization of the book study and participant expectations.

 - Build your willingness to try a new approach to finding out "what works" for your students.